compas-dev/compas_cloud/README.md

 iterative plotting example with callbacks
 `python examples/dr_numpy.py`

+using non-compas packages like numpy in ironpython
+`run examples/numpy.py with Rhino`

 ### Start server from command line
 `python -m compas_cloud.server`
 (The proxy will automatically start a server in background if there isn't one to connect to)